 Here's some quick-fire tips of gift giving you may find useful prior to visiting the region.

-What gifts should you give?
+What gifts should you give in the Middle East?

 The most frequently given gifts are edibles such as pastries, chocolates, sweets and cookies.
 Dates are also commonly given as gifts.